lucques/conjin/doc/modules.md

     - **Module location** does not have a config
     - **Module** has a config, namely a `ConfigTree` obj which is a wrapper for an assoc array
 - A module is attached to a **target** or a **syslet**.
-- Three possible roles that a module can take up, any combination possible:
+- Three possible functions that a module can take up, any combination possible:
     - **Preprocessing**
         A module can hook into the preprocessing mechanism by implementing the `$init_preprocessing`, `$init_preprocessing_target`, `$init_preprocessing_syslet` functions.
 These functions then can:
         - Activate and configure other modules
         - Create and add a preprocessor object to the preprocessing context.
-This is used e.g. to build up the navigation tree.
+This is used e.g. by `nav-build` to build up the navigation tree.
         - Provide preprocessing macros to be used by other modules during the preprocessing phase.
     - **Processing**
-        - A module can hook into the processing mechanism by implementing the `$init_processing_target`, `$init_processing_syslet` functions.
+        - A module can hook into the processing mechanism by implementing the `$init_processing`, `$init_processing_target`, `$init_processing_syslet` functions.
 These functions get access to the currently-processed target / syslet obj.
 This allows the definition of macros etc. that can then be used later by the `index.php` content files, other modules and template files.
     - **Templating**
         - A module may serve as a template.
 There are e.g. `target.php`, `login.php` that both provide a function that renders output for processables, while given access to the currently-processed processable (see more below).